Decatur nail salon found operating in the dark, defying stay-at-home order

 DECATUR, Ill.
-(WAND) – A Decatur business was caught operating against the governor’s stay-at-home order after a concerned citizen contacted WAND News.
+(WAND) – A Decatur business is operating against the governor’s stay-at-home order.

 The nail salon, Honey Nails, at a strip mall near Walmart is considered “non-essential” under the governor’s plan, which means it should not be operating.

-After being tipped off to the salon operating, WAND News crews found customers coming in and out of the back door, the lights off, and at least one nail technician working.
+WAND News crews saw customers coming in and out of the back door, the lights off, and at least one nail technician working.
 At least one customer was seen in a chair receiving services.

 WAND News asked the salon if it was aware it was working in violation of the governor’s executive order.
 The person who was asked would not answer the door but did shake their head yes.